► PSA and FCA to join forces

 It will be bigger than Volkswagen in Europe and have an SUV and truck business in the US which is setting record margins and profits.
 By combining, it will generate an additional €3.7bn in annual profit for a one-off cost of around €2.8bn, but does not expect to close any factories.

 Tavares took Vauxhall-Opel from death's door to profit in a year and it's hugely exciting to think what he might do to with Fiat, Alfa and Maserati.
 He'll be able to generate huge savings - and make better cars - by simply picking the new group's best platform in each segment and building everything on that.

 The merger doesn't solve everything for Tavares, though, and it might create some new headaches.
-He'll want to rationalise those 15 nameplates.
-Ironically, the two which give FCA its name - Fiat and Chrysler - are among the vulnerable, but actually killing Fiat may prove politically impossible.
-Both carmakers lag on EV and AV tech, but at least the huge spending required can now be amortized over nearly nine million sales.
+He'll want to rationalise those 15 name plates.
+Ironically, the two which give FCA its name (Fiat and Chrysler) are among the most vulnerable, along with Lancia, but actually killing Fiat may prove politically impossible.
+Fiat is only just starting to electrify its range on a newly-developed platform, but at least the huge spending required can now be amortised over nearly nine million sales.
 Both groups lag badly in China, and the merger won't help much there.